nadacodes/nadacodes/README.md

 ### Hello... 👋

 My name is Nada.
-I am a BsC Computer Science student at the University of Pretoria.
+I am a BsC Computer Science student and Computer Security teaching assistant at the University of Pretoria.
 <br>
-- 🔭 Currently working on developing a cool web scraper
+- 🔭 I'm working on developing a cool web scraper
 - 🌱 I’m currently learning ReactJS and Redux ⚛
 - 👧🏽 Pronouns: She/Her